RunXeroX/ansible-debmirror/README.md

-Role Name
+debmirror
 =========

-This role sets up a mirrof of debian-style repositories using aptly.
+This role sets up a mirror of debian-style repositories using aptly.

 Requirements
 ------------